 The catfish was lightly breaded just the way I like it.
 It was a good size piece of fish with my only complaint being the seasoning.
 It could have used a little more pepper, salt, or something to give it more bite.
 The shrimp was surprisingly good.
 I could tell it was probably just your basic baby shrimp fried up but I loved the simplicity of it.
 Each little piece wasn’t overly breaded which Tad’s seemed to have the process nailed down.
 As for the wings, the meat was a little dry and the fries were very soggy.
 Perhaps it was due to the travel time back to work but I’m not sure the short drive I had was enough to cause them to be that way.

 Either way there were more hits than misses at Tad’s Carryout.
 Just due to the nature of the business and especially the location, I’m not sure if they have what it takes to make it for the long haul.
-Lack of marketing/word-of-mouth, no online presence, and the unfortunate fear some people have of traveling to this area of town is a hard combination to overcome.
+Lack of marketing/word-of-mouth, no online presence, and the lack of traffic to this area of town is a hard combination to overcome.
 I want them to succeed, help me make that happen.

 Also thanks to reader, C.L.
 Lomie, for the heads up on this opening.